Bhutan Tourism - Best of Bhutan

 The main yearly event here is the Tshechu, the celebration of Guru Rimpoche’s birthday - a day of cleansing, masked dancing and blesses seeking.
 However, this is celebrated at different times throughout the year at different places, and each place puts its own interpretation on the fest.
 The other fests to watch out for are the Punaka at Dromchoe, the Tamshingphala Choepa in Bumthang and the Black Necked Crane Festival.

-- Budget Hotels Near Amo Chhu Crocodile Breeding Centre
+- Cheap Hotels Near Amo Chhu Crocodile Breeding Centre

 - 3 Star Hotels Hotels Near Alipur Duar Junction

-- 5 Star Hotels Near Phuentsholing City Center
+- 3 Star Hotels Hotels Near Phuentsholing City Center